 Every Merrill resident receives two keys: one to the dorm room, and one that unlocks the hall's lounge door.
 The main entrances are equipped with OneCard access.

 Laundry is free at Hampshire!
 The Merrill laundry room is located in the basement of section B. It has multiple washers and dryers.
-More information is available on the Mac-Gray website, including instructions on how to check up on your laundry online.
+More information is available on the Automatic Laundry website, including instructions on how to let them know if a machine is out of order.

-While most students bring cell phones with them, each room does have a landline hook-up, and students are welcome to bring a landline phone.
+Most students bring cell phones with them; therefore, rooms are not equipped with a landline.
+Students may request a landline by placing a "phone" ticket via TheHub or contacting the housing operations office.
 Out-going long distance calls require a calling card, though room phones can receive them.
-Each hall also has a landline phone that can be used for on-campus and local phone calls only.
+Each hall also is able to be equipped with a landline phone upon request.
+These phones can be used for on-campus, local, and toll-free phone calls only.